epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTScalarMultiChannel
+NTScalarMultiChannel
 -----------------------------------

-NTScalarMultiChannel is an EPICS V4 Normative Type that aggregates an array of values from different EPICS Process Variable (PV) channel sources of the same scalar type into a single variable.
+NTScalarMultiChannel is an EPICS |_| 7 Normative Type that aggregates an array of values from different EPICS Process Variable (PV) channel sources of the same scalar type into a single variable.